cincospenguinos/CircleGa/README.md

 - [ ] Explore character designs with Andre
 	* They'll be based off traditional garb of the Ute nation
 - [ ] Discuss the main story beats with Andre and begin "background" design
-	* I'm reluctant to call them backgrounds, since
+	* I'm reluctant to call them backgrounds, since they are worlds for the player to interact with
+- [ ] Add nice way to present a transmission request
+	* The one I made is absolute trash

 ## TODO